 It's easy to get here by bus, the bus station is in the middle of town.
 The old railway cycle path (part of the Sustrans Stroud Valleys Trail, route 45) is a traffic free way to get around and the A46 also passes through on it's way from Stroud to Bath.
 Visitor Information Centre, at the Library on Market Street.

 Old Market, Nailsworth, GL6 0DU

 North Nibley village is about 1.9 miles (3 km) northwest of Wotton-under-Edge.You can walk from Nibley to Wotton on the Cotswold Way (search walks on this site) or get the bus.

 Villagers run the shop and have also organised the annual Nibley Music Festival, raising lots of money for good causes, including the primary school.
-Check these out along with The Battle of Nibley, The Tyndale Monument, Westridge walks, cycling horse riding and woods and the connection with the TV series Sherlock too.
+Check these out along with The Battle of Nibley, The Tyndale Monument, Westridge walks, cycling, horse riding and the woods and the connection with the TV series Sherlock too.

 Nibley is a great place to park and take a walk.
 Perhaps visit the Black Horse or the village shop and cafe?

 This is the country's sole surviving complete rococo garden.
 Designed in the 1740s as a fanciful pleasure garden for Benjamin Hyett and his guests, this hidden valley offers spectacular views of the surrounding countryside and intriguing garden buildings.
 Snowdrops and bluebells, lots of interest all year.
 A cafe too and just off the Cotswold Way.

 Also known as the Ship Graveyard.
 Ships, barges and other craft were sunk on the tin river bank between the Severn and the Ship canal between 1909 and 1965 to protect the shipping route to Gloucester.
 Now an important historical site and an easy flat walk, though beware going in poor weather and the trail can get muddy.